okonet/vegandollhouse.com/content/recipes/easy-chicken-and-tetris-waffles.md

 ♫&nbsp;Listening to: Wooly by Breathe Carolina ♫

 I know that typically the chicken is supposed to be fried, but I thought I would try a healthier spin, and I used Beyond Meat's chicken (which I love!)
-Just heat the chicken according to the directions on the package.
+Just heat the chicken according to the Directions on the package.

-#### Waffle ingredients:
+#### Waffle Ingredients:

 - 2 cups flour
 - 1 teaspoon cinnamon (optional)